Houston, Houston, Do You Read?

-"Houston, Houston, Do You Read?" is a novella by James Tiptree Jr. (pseudonym of Alice Sheldon).
+"Houston, Houston, Do You Read?" is a science fiction novella by James Tiptree Jr. (pseudonym of Alice Sheldon).
 It won a Nebula Award for Best Novella and a Hugo Award for Best Novella in 1977.

 The novella first appeared in the anthology Aurora: Beyond Equality, edited by Vonda N. McIntyre and Susan J. Anderson, published by Fawcett in May 1976.
 It was subsequently reprinted several times (amongst others in the James Tiptree collections Star Songs of an Old Primate in 1978 and Her Smoke Rose Up Forever in 1990) and in 1989 was published in a Tor Doubles mass market paperback (number eleven in that series) with the flipside novella "Souls" by Joanna Russ.